adambard/learnxinyminutes-docs/haml.html.markdown

 / -------------------------------------------

 /
-  Use the colon to define haml filters, one example of a filter you can use is :javascript, which can be used for writing inline js
+  Use the colon to define Haml filters, one example of a filter you can use is :javascript, which can be used for writing inline js

 :javascript